Voting-Rights-Code/Equitable-Polling-Locations/README.md

     - Public Transportaion
   - HERE maps Isochrone generation
   - ORS Isochrone generation
+    - add instructions/automation to deploy a docker container with the right mapping data
 - Add database or S3 integration
 - Convert all print statements into python logging (e.g. use logzero)
 - Convert comments to proper docstrings